top of page

 But your first story?

 You won’t believe this.
 I wrote poetry all through college.
+I even won a national poetry contest!
+(I needed the cash!)
 I never even thought about stories until AFTER my acting career was going nowhere and I was sitting in a temp job in the executive offices of a Japanese bank.
 In order to “look busy,” between making and serving green tea for the General Manager for North America, I started a serial novel, and wrote ten pages or so per day to give to the receptionist, who was equally bored.
 After a month of her compliments, I decided to send the pages off in Graduate School applications.

 Did you get in?